 Israel’s Jewish and Arab citizens live together in one small nation, but bring dramatically different narratives to their shared land and citizenship.
 Understanding the Arab minority narrative means that we do not demand adherence to Zionist principles as a condition of our support.
 Achieving meaningful coexistence between these two populations will require patience, dialogue and mutual respect, including the freedom to disagree about Israel’s most difficult and existential issues.

-The New Israel Fund is committed to strengthening democracy in Israel, supports freedom of speech and promotes non-violent means of expression of belief and conscience.
+The New Israel Fund is committed to strengthening democracy in Israel, supporting freedom of speech and promoting non-violent means of expression of belief and conscience.
 We oppose any attempt to criminalize the legitimate expression of support for any non-violent strategy or tactic, including the global BDS movement which we do not ourselves support.